tjcsl/cslbot/README.md

 Created by fwilson (Fox Wilson, Class of 2016).
 Rewritten by pfoley (Peter Foley, Class of 2013).
 Improved by sdamashek (Samuel Damashek, Class of 2017).
+Improved by bob_twinkles (Reed Koser, Class of 2015).
 Improved by csssuf.
 Improved by skasturi.
 (Srijay Kasturi)
 Criticized by creffett.
 (Chris Reffett, Class of 2011).